migauth/tweeter-lhl/README.md

 ## Instructions

-- Users can post tweets by typing in the text area below "What are you humming about?
+- Users can post tweets by typing in the text area below "What are you humming about?"
 - On the bottom right there is a count that will let the user know when they have exceeded chatacter limit.
+Max limit is 140.
 - If user submits past character limit, or with an empty field, an error message will appear.
+- Tweeter has a responive desin for desktop and tablet/mobile size.

 ## Dependencies